JiddeJacobi/Chapter4-onset-organization/README.md

+# Syllable onset coordination
-# Data and R code for a comparison of syllable onset coordination between PD and fluent speakers.
+Data and R code for a comparison of syllable onset coordination between PD and fluent speakers.